stephantul/stephantul.github.io/_posts/2024-02-01-hierarchy.markdown

 NameError: name 'Hierarchy' is not defined
 ```

 This is probably the first time I saw something that passed static type checks that was simply wrong.
 Note that `pylance`, which is the default type checker in VSCode, does flag this as an error.
 Usually, I don't see any discrepancies between the two, so this is interesting.
-Also note that without `annotations` imported, this also doesn't type check.
+Also note that without `annotations` imported, this also doesn't pass `mypy`.

 So, what is happening here is that definitions in Python are built in a bottom-up fashion.
 In order to define `Hierarchy`, we need to know which types are used by `Hierarchy`.
 But this is not possible, because `Hierarchy` hasn't been defined at that point.